- Home

 How will I be assessed?

-Formal assessment takes place once per half term where students will perform to the rest of their class what they have been working on in lesson.
-Students will then be given teacher/peer assessed evaluation sheets aimed to help develop skills and deepen their understanding of the subject.
+Summative assessment takes place once per half term where students will perform to the rest of their class what they have been working on in lesson.
+Students will complete progress assessment trackers to identify and develop skills and deepen their understanding of the subject.

 Drama Year 8